varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   this if you have two server looking up content from each other to avoid potential deadlocks.

+req.can_gzip
+  Does the client accept the gzip transfer encoding.

 The following variables are available while preparing a backend request (either for a cache miss or for pass or pipe mode):